MicrosoftDocs/windows-dev-docs/hub/apps/desktop/index.md

 ## Platforms for desktop apps

 There are four main platforms for building desktop apps for Windows PCs.
-Each platform provides an app model that defines the lifecycle of the app, a complete set of UI controls, and access to a comprehensive set of managed or native APIs for using Windows features.
+Each platform provides an app model that defines the lifecycle of the app, a complete UI framework and set of UI controls that let you create desktop apps like Word, Excel, and Photoshop, and access to a comprehensive set of managed or native APIs for using Windows features.

-The following table introduces the platforms.
 For an in-depth comparison of these platforms along with additional resources for each platform, see [Choose your app platform](choose-your-platform.md).

 <br/>